 where $\bbr_{ij}(t)$ are the positions and $\bbv_{ij}(t)$ the velocities of agent $j$ measured relative to the positions and velocities of agent $i$ respectively.
 The neighborhood $\ccalN_i$ consists of nodes $j$ such that $\|\bbr_{ij}\|\leq R$, i.e., which are within a communication and sensing radius of length $R$ from $i$.
 We consider $R=2$.
 At $t=0$, the agents' positions and velocities are initialized at random.
 The actions $\bba_i(t)$ to predict are the agents' accelerations.

-While a centralized solution to the flocking problem is straightforward---it suffices to order all the agents to move in the same direction---the optimal decentralized controller is unknown.
+While a centralized solution to the flocking problem is straightforward---it suffices to direct all the agents to move in the same direction---the optimal decentralized controller is unknown.
 Hence, we train decentralized graph filters and GNNs following the information structure in \eqref{eqn:partialInformation} to ``imitate'' the centralized controller.
 We consider 2-layer graph filters and a GNNs with $F_0=6$ input features, $F_1=64$ features in the first layer, and $F_2=32$ features in the second layer.
 At all layers, the convolutional filters have $K=3$ filter taps.
 The readout layer outputs 2 features per node corresponding to the agents' accelerations in the $x$ and $y$ directions.
-The nonlinearity used in the GNN is the ReLU.
+The nonlinearity used in the GNN is the hyperbolic tangent.

 Both architectures are trained by minimizing the mean squared error (MSE) over $400$ training trajectories of duration equal to $100$ steps.
-We train for $30$ epochs using minibatches of size $20$.
+We train for $30$ epochs using minibatches of size $20$, and validate the model over $20$ validation trajectories every $5$ training steps.
 Performance is measured by recording the cost of the decentralized controller, given by the sum of the deviations of each agent's velocity from the mean, relative to the cost of the centralized controller.
 The test set consists of $20$ trajectories with the same duration.

 In decentralized control problems, transferability is important because, since we are training to imitate a centralized controller, the learning architecture has to be trained offline.
 Hence, the networks observed during training are different than those observed during execution, and typically smaller, because the cost of training graph filters and GNNs can be prohibitive for large graphs.
-To assess whether the policies learned with graph filters and GNNs are transferable in the context of flocking, we perform the following experiment.
+To assess whether the policies learned with graph filters and GNNs are transferable in the flocking problem, we perform the following experiment.
 We train the models on networks of size $n=25, 37, 50, 75, 87$.
-Then, we test them on both the original network and on a network with $n=100$ agents, and record the difference between the cost achieved on the original network and on the $100$ agent network relative to the cost on the original network.
-The results from this experiment for $10$ random realizations of the dataset are shown in Figure \ref{fig:flocking}.
+Then, we test them on both the original network and on a network with $n=100$ agents, and record the difference between the cost achieved on the original network and on the $100$-agent network relative to the cost on the original network.
+The results of this experiment for $10$ random realizations of the dataset are shown in Fig. \ref{fig:flocking1}.